Rights of Nature

 To read all the content, log in to the website for free.

-At a time when the recognition of the Rights of Nature is moving from theory to concrete implementation, this session will showcase successful national experiences where these principles have been integrated into legal and economic frameworks.
-Legislators, economists, governments and civil society actors will exchange on case studies, best practices and replicable models for embedding the Rights of Nature at the core of decision-making.
+At a time when the recognition of the Rights of Nature is moving from theory to concrete implementation, this session will highlight national successes where these principles have been integrated into legal and economic frameworks.
+Legislators, economists, governments and civil society actors will exchange on textbook cases, reproducible successes and models to follow in order to place the Rights of Nature at the heart of decision-making.

-Beyond law and policy, the conference will also highlight the crucial role of informal education in shaping a non-anthropocentric relationship with Nature.
-Building a culture of respect and reciprocity is essential for a stable and harmonious economic system that functions in alignment with natural ecosystems.
+Beyond law and public policy, the conference will also emphasize the essential role of informal education in building a non-anthropocentric relationship with Nature.
+Developing a culture of respect and reciprocity is essential for stable, healthy economic functioning in harmony with natural ecosystems.

-Participants will gain access to concrete examples, comparative insights and collaborative opportunities, contributing to the advancement of a global movement where the Rights of Nature become a foundation for resilience, justice and economic transformation.
+Participants will leave with concrete examples, comparative perspectives and opportunities for collaboration, contributing to the progress of a global movement where the Rights of Nature become the foundation of resilience, justice and economic transformation.

-Discussions among stakeholders in this meeting will take place both in the form of a Round Table with the speakers and in breakout group debates involving the Assembly audience.
+Discussions between the stakeholders of this meeting will take place both in the form of a Round Table between the speakers, and in subgroup debates involving the Assembly audience.

 Geneva - NYC - Santiago - Nairobi

-14th International Annual Conference on the Rights of Nature for Peace and Development
+15th Annual International Conference on the Rights of Nature for Peace and Development

-This annual collaborative space allows stakeholders in the field to share practices, challenges, solutions, ideas, and needs.
+This annual sharing space enables actors in the field to pool practices, challenges, solutions, ideas and needs

 Call for Contributions

-Rights of Nature and Informal Education: Towards a New Non-Anthropocentric Environmental Ethic See the call for contributions here.
+Rights of Nature and Informal Education: Toward a new non-anthropocentric environmental ethic View the call for contributions here.

 View this section.